-If you are in a relationship and something doesn’t feel quite right it can be hard to recognise a single reason to leave.
-Sometimes it’s not about identifying one defining issue, but looking at the overall basis of the relationship.
+If you are in a relationship and something doesn’t feel quite right it can be hard to recognize a single reason to leave.
+Sometimes it’s not about identifying one defining issue but looking at the overall basis of the relationship.
 There are some elementary principles that a relationship requires to keep both parties satisfied.
 Here are some examples for you: you should feel comfortable, you should feel like you can tell them anything, you should feel secure and respected.
-If any of these boxes aren’t being ticked (and you’ve given it all that you’re prepared to give) do yourself a favour and walk away from a relationship.
+If any of these boxes aren’t being ticked (and you’ve given it all that you’re prepared to give) do yourself a favor and walk away from a relationship.

 I believe that in this list of reasons to end your relationship are some fundamental ones that allude to the basic standards and expectations that we should all have.
 The fact that you are even reading this article with someone in mind is a warning sign about your relationship.
 But if you need another reason, I have 7 more.

 1. You feel like being with a stranger

 You’ve been dating for a while and they still feel like a stranger?
 That’s not a good thing.
 I’m all for happy surprises and revealing different aspects of your personality, but if they have more sides to them than a Rubik’s cube, do you really think that will ever change?
 I’m talking about big curveballs here: revelations, erratic behavior or maybe they just don’t let you in at all.
 In any case, you deserve to feel secure and that you’re making progress with your partner.

 2. Their words and actions don’t match up